Septoplasty refers to an operation used to correct a deviated nasal septum. Deviations of the septum can lead to nasal obstruction.

 Follow Up Appointment

 At the time you book your surgery a post-operative appointment will usually be organised.
-Please contact Dr Morrissey if you are unsure as to the appointment details.
+Please contact our Practice if you are unsure as to the appointment details.

 Nasal splints and dressings (if used in your surgery) will be removed at this visit.